-Right now, more than ever before in my life time, it’s important that we remember to live life for today.
-In my latest journal, I explore the art of memento mori and why it’s so important to me.
+Right now, more than ever before in my life time, it is important that we remember to live life for today.
+In my latest journal, I explore the art of memento mori during COVID, and why it is so important to me.

 - What would you do differently?